hashimotoshumpei/3D-Manhattan/README.md

   <img src="images/main.png">
 </p>

+# Quick Start
+Clone this repository and open `index.html` in your web browser to start using the tool.

 # How to use ?
 3D-Manhattan accept following format;
 | SNP    | CHR |   BP |         P |